Non-Fiction - Year 7 - 2026 Spring

 Read the next 5th (be 4/5 through the book)

 1. How has the author organized their exposition or narrative?
 Strictly chronological?
 Or some other order?
 Do you think this order is effective?
-Explain why?
+Explain why.

-2. Find 3 examples of good transitions or other examples of excellent writing and book mark those.
+2. Find 3 examples of good transitions or other examples of excellent writing and bookmark those.

-Week 10 - March 17 -
+March 17

 Reading - Finish the book!